stephanedorotich/TutoringInvoices/README.md

 Additionally, the new naming convention creates more clarity as to what the methods do. `ui_X` indicates that there will be user interaction while `insert_X` indicates that there will be some sort of data addition (harkening to the INSERT SQL statement.)

-# Refactor 4 - MAJOR
+# Refactor 4 - Major

 ## Code Smell: Large Class